AN INTRODUCTION TO THE SCALES OF MT MERU

 quality of

-ones musical sensibilities.
+the sequence beginning to make its self known.
 While we could easily wait till the series

 converges to the point where the differences between successive numbers